bghira/SimpleTuner/OPTIONS.md

                         sharing the validation images, it is up to you to ensure that you are complying with the license, whether that is through this watermarker, or another.
-  --mixed_precision {no,fp16,bf16}
+  --mixed_precision {bf16}
-                        Whether to use mixed precision.
-Choose between fp16 and bf16 (bfloat16).
-Bf16 requires PyTorch >= 1.10.and
-                        an Nvidia Ampere GPU.
+                        SimpleTuner only supports bf16 training.
+Bf16 requires PyTorch >= 1.10. on an Nvidia Ampere or later GPU, and PyTorch 2.3 or newer for Apple Silicon.
 Default to the value of accelerate config of the current system or the flag passed with the `accelerate.launch` command.
                         Use this argument to override the accelerate config.
   --local_rank LOCAL_RANK
                         For distributed training: local_rank --enable_xformers_memory_efficient_attention